-In Photoshop Elements 11, you can fine-tune your selection using the Refine Edge (select a portion of an image > right-click the selection > select Refine Edge) dialog box.
-You can also open the Refine Edge dialog by clicking Select > Refine Edge.
+In Photoshop Elements 11, you can fine-tune your selection using the Refine Edge (select a portion of an image, right-click the selection, and choose Refine Edge from the context menu) dialog box.
+You can also open the Refine Edge dialog by choosing Select > Refine Edge.

-On a MAC, to open the Refine Edge dialog, select a portion of an image > Control+Click the selection > select Refine Edge.
+To open the Refine Edge dialog on a Mac, select a portion of an image, Control-click the selection, and choose Refine Edge.

 View Mode.
 From the View pop-out menu, choose a view mode for your selection.
 Press F to cycle through the modes

 Show Radius.
 Displays the radius of the edge refinement.